- How to recognize a roadside work zone

 Traffic control person ahead

 You’re approaching a work zone where you’ll be directed by a traffic control person.
-Slow down as you near and pass through the work zone.
+Start slowing down, watch for the traffic control person and prepare to follow their instructions.

 Crew working ahead (for short duration work zones)